Nancy Lyons

 Chad Greenway

-Chad played 11 years for the Mn Vikings after finishing an All-American career at the University of Iowa.
+Chad played 11 years for the Minnesota Vikings after finishing an All-American career at the University of Iowa.
 Growing up on a family farm in South Dakota, Chad learned the valuable lessons of hard work, perseverance, and dedication to a craft can bring success.

 Rising from a small town of 350 people to being an 11 year pro, team captain and leader along with 4 time Walter Payton Man of the Year learn valuable concepts and characteristics of being team first.
 Learn the tools and mentality it takes to get to the highest level of achievement in a sport, and learn the against all odds story of determination.